ThawThuHan/Work-Rex-New-Look-/README.md

 Pros <br>
-  No Need to email for mini announcement office letter can show employee rating and know who is better.
+  No Need to email for mini announcement office letter can show employee rating and to know who is better.

 Cons <br>
   Cost expensive because of no api call used and use firebase.